Floorp-Projects/Floorp/README.md

 - We want to support as many languages as possible.
 If you want to translate Floorp Browser, please clone [l10n-central](https://github.com/Floorp-Projects/l10n-Central) repository.

-- Floorp's language file is located in [`browser/browser/floorp.ftl`](./floorp/browser/locales/en-US/floorp.ftl).
+- Floorp's language file is located in: `browser/browser/floorp.ftl`

 - English is the main language.
 If you want to translate Floorp Browser, please translate from English (en-US)

+- Floorp's English file is located in here: [floorp.ftl](./floorp/browser/locales/en-US/floorp.ftl)

 ### 🐛 Reporting Bugs